Top Uses for a Utility Knife in the Kitchen

 Other Uses for a Utility Knife in the Kitchen

 For smaller, quick jobs, the utility knife is hands down the star of the kitchen.
 Use this knife to quickly chop nuts or rough-cut herbs and other greens.
-It’s also the perfect tool for slicing bagels, buns, and hunks of bread, and is great for keeping ingredients from slipping out the sides when slicing sandwiches in half.
+It’s also the perfect tool for slicing bagels, buns, loaves of bread, and is great for keeping ingredients from slipping out the sides when slicing sandwiches in half.
 The more you use your utility knife, the more you’ll discover new ways to use it in your kitchen!

 How to Care for a Kitchen Utility Knife